 All formal hearings will be conducted by an impartial person or persons appointed by the PHA.
 The hearing officer will not be the person who made or approved the PHA action under review.

-The PHA will use the "Professional Services Procurement Process" to determine the most qualified hearing officer, and will consult with the resident organizations before PHA appointment of a hearing officer or panel.
+The PHA will determine the most qualified hearing officer in accordance with 24 CFR section 966.53(e), and will consult with the resident organizations before PHA appointment of a hearing officer or panel.

 CONDUCT OF FORMAL HEARING